miafranks/general_protocols/Phosphate_Assay_Plate.md

 5. Transfer 1mL of sample into a glass/disposable cuvette and measure absorbance at 880nm in the spectrophotometer
    1. The color for the samples is stable for up to 1hr
    2. Standards for this method are measured immediately before and after samples to correct for drift

+### Analysis
+1. Subtract the fluorescence values of the samples mixed with MQ water or borate buffer instead of the Working Reagent (sample blanks) from the corresponding reacted sample fluorescence’s (= corrected sample fluorescence)
+2. Subtract the average fluorescence of the MQ water tubes (i.e., 0uM ammonium) mixed with borate buffer instead of Working Reagent (standard blanks) from the fluorescence values of all the standards
+3. Plot corrected fluorescence (y) vs. concentration (x) for all standards to establish a standard curve with linear regression
+4. Use the equation of the standard curve to calculate sample concentration from fluorescence

 ### Waste Protocols
 1. All chemical waste can be disposed of in the same container; none are sink disposable-----------------------------